Edge states for second order elliptic operators in a channel: First facts and notations

-The previous result shows that one can detect eigenvalues as the crossings of $\ell^+(E)$ and $\ell^-(E)$.
-We now prove that, when $E$ is in the resolvent set, we have instead $\ell^+(E) \oplus \ell^-(E) = \cH_b$.
+One can therefore detect eigenvalues as the crossings of $\ell^+(E)$ and $\ell^-(E)$.
+We now prove that, when $E$ is in the resolvent set of the bulk operator, we have instead $\ell^+(E) \oplus \ell^-(E) = \cH_b$.
 Our proof only uses the fact that the bulk operator $h$ is essentially self-adjoint.

 \begin{theorem} For all $E \in \R \setminus \sigma(h)$, the sets $\ell^\pm(E)$ are Lagrangian planes of $\cH_b$, and

 \end{theorem}